Rumineko/immo-eliza-ml/MODELSCARD.md

 * build the model by running preprocess.py and train.py:
   `python preprocess.py`
   `python train.py`
-* place your data you want to predict inside of the root folder as a .csv file, and run predict.py:
+* place your data you want to predict inside of the root folder as a file called new_data.csv, and run predict.py:
   `python predict.py`

 </details>